Diabetes and Your Child: Understanding Prediabetes

 Physical activity.
 Being active can help your child’s body use glucose.
 Try for at least 60 minutes of active playtime every day.
 It doesn’t have to be all at once.
 A few playtimes of 10 to 20 minutes add up.

 Weight loss.
 Talk to your child’s healthcare provider about setting a healthy weight-loss goal.
-Even a loss of 5-10 pounds may help your child’s body use glucose better.
+Even a loss of 5 to 10 percent of body weight may help your child’s body use glucose better.

 For more information about diabetes, visit these websites: